MicrosoftDocs/power-platform/power-virtual-agents/build-22/advanced-flow.md

 [!INCLUDE [Build 2022](includes/build-22-disclaimer.md)]

 You can enable your bot to perform an action by calling a Microsoft Power Automate flow.
-Flows can help you automate activities, or call backend systems.
+Flows can help you automate activities or call backend systems.
 For example, you can use flows with end-user authentication to retrieve information about a user after they've signed in.

-You call flows from within topics, as a discrete **Call an action** node.
-You can utilize flows that have already been created in your Power Apps environment, or you can create a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).
+Your call flows from within topics as a discrete **Call an action** node.
+You can utilize flows that have already been created in your Power Apps environment or create a flow from within the Power Virtual Agents [authoring canvas](authoring-create-edit-topics.md).

 > [!IMPORTANT]
 > To use flows within Power Virtual Agents, they must meet the following requirements:
 >
-> - A flow can only be called from a topic located in the same [Microsoft Dataverse environment](/powerapps/maker/common-data-service/data-platform-intro) as your bot.
+> - A flow can only be called from a topic located in your bot's same [Microsoft Dataverse environment](/powerapps/maker/common-data-service/data-platform-intro).
 >
 > - Flows must also be in a solution in Power Automate.
-You can [move flows into solutions](#optionally-move-a-flow-from-default-solution-to-another-solution) so they are listed in the authoring canvas.
+You can [move flows into solutions](#optionally-move-a-flow-from-default-solution-to-another-solution), so they are listed in the authoring canvas.
 >
 > - [Flow values must be returned synchronously to Power Virtual Agents](#disable-asynchronous-responses-from-flows).